New York Harbor

 Connected Waterways

-Upper New York Bay connects to several other critical waterways that expand the harbor’s reach.
-To the west, the Kill Van Kull-a tidal strait approximately 3 miles long-links the harbor with Newark Bay, providing the principal access route for container ships to Port Newark-Elizabeth Marine Terminal.
-To the south, the Arthur Kill (meaning “back channel” in Dutch) runs between Staten Island and New Jersey, connecting to both Newark Bay and Raritan Bay.
+Upper New York Bay connects to several other major waterways.
+To the west, the Kill Van Kull links the harbor to Newark Bay and the container terminals of the Port of New York and New Jersey.
+To the south and southwest, the Arthur Kill runs between Staten Island and New Jersey and connects with Newark Bay and Raritan Bay.

 Historical Discovery and Early Development